 2. Made in the image of God to rule the earth - Genesis 1:28.

-a.
-Made with God's glory and dignity from which he fell by
+Made with God's glory and dignity, (character and nature – listed in scripture as the Fruit of the Spirit – Galatians 5:22-23; consider each quality of this divine nature).

-eating the forbidden fruit - Romans 3:23 (ref.
+Which was lost when he fell by accepting the forbidden fruit - Romans 3:23 (ref.
 Genesis 3:1-5).

-b.
-Man had the glory (dignity and honor) of God, as a son received
+ii.
+The man, Adam, had the glory (dignity and honor) of God, as a son received

 of his father (in name and family).

-c.
+b.
 Man was made like God, with all God's qualities, character and nature.

 i.
 Less God's divine attributes - Omnipotence, Omniscience and Omnipresence.